Giving Household Brands the Apple Treatment — How to Upgrade a Brand

 Wanting to make the brand more modern and sophisticated, we chose a sans-serif typeface to go with the packaging overhaul.

-It gives a clean and minimalist feel; letting the emphasis be on the overall packaging and not just the writing.
+It gives a clean and minimalist feel, emphasising the overall packaging and not just the writing.

 Heinz, like Tetley, has been around for a while.